rahul-verma/testing-playground/chatbots/exercises/artefacts/risk_analysis2.md

 The above image has some possible components listed:

-Components you provide (on a slide or handout):

 - Channel Adapters (web, mobile, WhatsApp, etc.)
 - Conversation Orchestrator
 - Intelligence / Skill Layer